View the newly created NJ Department of Health Long-Term Care Resources Page that provides all of the recent guidance

 It is very important, if you choose to name a trusted friend as a proxy/agent to make decisions for you when you no longer can, that you inform that person, and discuss your desires and values with him or her.
 The whole idea of an advance directive is to assure that your wishes will be honored.

 Where Can I Get More Information About Advance Directives?

 Lawyers, Doctors, Hospitals and Clinics may have information about advance directives.
-You may also contact your County Medical Society, your County Bar Attorney Association or your County Board of Social Services about advance care planning.
+You may also contact your County Medical Society, your County Bar Association or your County Board of Social Services about advance care planning.
 Your local Regional Ethics Committee (REC) may also provide training on advance care planning for long-term care residents.
 Find a REC on the LTCO website:

 On the internet, the New Jersey Department of Health has many sources for information about advance directives.